 The release just isn’t ready to use

-Journalists are famously time-short so you want to make sure their work is kept to a minimum when you send across a press release.
+Journalists are famously time-short so you need to make sure their work is kept to a minimum when you send across a press release.
 The final copy should be as easy as possible for the journalist to copy and paste with little editing.
 Make sure the piece is clear, coherent and includes all relevant pieces of information – this includes any pictures or external links.
 Make sure you also include full names for anyone mentioned in your release - first names only will make it unusable.

 Your email is impersonal